-- a) services, treatment, articles or supplies that do not fall within the categories of Eligible Expenses listed in this benefit; - b) health care covered under any government health care coverage or charges payable under any occupational health and safety board, automobile insurance bureau or other similar law or public plan; - c) health care that was covered under any government health care coverage or charges payable under a workers' compensation board/commission, automobile insurance bureau or other similar law or public plan, when this benefit was issued but has since been modified, suspended or discontinued; - d) services, treatment or supplies that the Participant receives free of charge; - e) charges that would not have been incurred if no coverage existed; - f) services, treatment or supplies that are: - i. not Medically Necessary; - ii. for cosmetic purposes only; - iii. elective in nature; or - iv. experimental or investigative. - g) all services relating to family planning (except for intrauterine contraceptive devices (IUDs)), including artificial insemination, laboratory fees or other charges incurred in relation to infertility treatment, regardless of whether or not infertility is considered to be an illness; - h) charges that are eligible under the travel benefit provided by the group policy (if applicable); - i) services or supplies normally intended for recreation or sports; - j) extra supplies that are spares or alternates; - k) charges for missed appointments or the completion of forms; - I) medical examinations or routine general checkups; - m) mileage or delivery charges to or from a Hospital or Health Practitioner; or - n) services or expenses incurred as a result of: - i. insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion; or - ii. participation in a criminal act or attempt to commit a criminal act, regardless of whether charges are laid or conviction is obtained.
+- a) services, treatment, articles or supplies that do not fall within the categories of Eligible Expenses listed in this benefit; - b) health care covered under any government health care coverage or charges payable under any occupational health and safety board, automobile insurance bureau or other similar law or public plan; - c) health care that was covered under any government health care coverage or charges payable under a workers' compensation board/commission, automobile insurance bureau or other similar law or public plan, when this benefit was issued but has since been modified, suspended or discontinued; - d) services, treatment or supplies that the Participant receives free of charge; - e) charges that would not have been incurred if no coverage existed; - f) services, treatment or supplies that are: - not Medically Necessary; - ii. for cosmetic purposes only; - iii. elective in nature; or - iv. experimental or investigative. - g) all services relating to family planning (unless specifically listed as a covered benefit in this booklet), including artificial insemination, laboratory fees or other charges incurred in relation to infertility treatment, regardless of whether or not infertility is considered to be an illness; - h) charges that are eligible under the travel benefit provided by the group policy (if applicable); - i) services or supplies normally intended for recreation or sports; - j) extra supplies that are spares or alternates; - k) charges for missed appointments or the completion of forms; - I) medical examinations or routine general check-ups; - m) Treatment or appliance, related directly or indirectly to full mouth reconstruction, to correct vertical dimension or TMJ (temporomandibular joint)/myofascial pain dysfunction;

+- n) mileage or delivery charges to or from a Hospital or Health Practitioner; or - o) services or expenses incurred as a result of: - i. insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion; or - ii. participation in a criminal act or attempt to commit a criminal act, regardless of whether charges are laid or a conviction is obtained.